Distribution's template estimate with Wasserstein metrics: Statistical Applications

-This optimization program can not be solved easily.
-Note that it requires to maximize in $T$ the quantity

-If we set $v= (T-Id)\circ F^{-1}$, this maximization can be written as finding the solution to
+If we set $v= T-Id$, this maximization can be written as finding the solution to

-which corresponds to the functional principal component analysis of the maps $S_j \circ F_B^{-1},\: j=1,\dots,J$ where $F$ plays the role of the {\it mean} of the data.
-Hence, in this framework, choosing $F$ equal to $F_B$ is a natural approximation of the solution of the initial optimization program.
-Then the final PCA is conducted by considering geodesics starting at $\mu_B$ with direction found by maximizing which corresponds to a functional PCA in $L^2_{(\mu_B)}$.
+which corresponds to the functional principal component analysis of the maps $S_j ,\: j=1,\dots,J$ in the space $L^2(\mu_B)$.
 This analysis can be achieved using tools defined for instance in \cite{MR2168993}.
-Finally, if we get $T^{(1)}$ the map corresponding to the first functional principal component, the corresponding principal geodesic if obtained by setting $\gamma^{(1)}=((1-t) Id+ t T^{(1)})_\# \mu_B$.
-The other principal components can be computed using the same procedure. .1in Let us come back to the caveat that the curves chosen are not Wasserstein geodesics on the entire parameter range.
-It is easy to check (see \cite{ambrosio2004gradient}) that a curve $\gamma(t) = ((1-t) Id+ t T)_\# \mu$ is a geodesic curve for all $t \in \R$ such that $(1-t) \text{Id} + t T$ is an increasing function.
-Assuming $T'$ takes values in the interval $[a, b]$, $0 < a < 1 < b$, this means that $\gamma$ is a geodesic curve for all $t \in [1/(a-1), 1/(b-1)]$.
-Once the analysis above yields the expression of $T^{(1)}$ and the $t^*_j$ minimizing $d^2(\mu_j, \gamma)$, it is possible to check whether they fall in this range.
-Actually, Hence, when the measures $\mu_j$ are not too far from their barycenter (i.e. when the $\|S_j - \text{Id} \|_\infty$ are small) these conditions are met.
+Finally, if we get $T^{(1)}$ the map corresponding to the first functional principal component, the corresponding principal geodesic if obtained by setting $\gamma^{(1)}(t)=((1-t) Id+ t T^{(1)})_\# \mu_B$.
+The other principal components can be computed using the same procedure.\\ In the one dimensional case, the situation is simpler since, the distance between $\mu_j$ with distribution function $F_j$ and a geodesic $\gamma$ from $\mu_B$ with distribution function $F_B$ to $T_\# \mu_B$ is given by